This site requires a more recent version of Adobe Flash Player to function properly.

 Non-interest income generating divisions like Asset Management & Brokerage, Deposits and Insurance & Other are some big sources of value for Wells Fargo.
 The income from these divisions includes maintenance fee on deposit accounts & Individual Retirement Accounts (IRA), brokerage on trading, insurance fee, trust and investment management fee.

-With more than 20 million retail bank households and over 2.5 million small business and business banking households, Well Fargo had $980 billion in core deposits at the end of 2013.
+With more than 20 million retail bank households and over 2.5 million small business and business banking households, Well Fargo had more than $1.2 trillion in deposits at the end of 2015.

 Increase in cross-selling at Wells Fargo: